About this item

 About the Author

-Jeremy Grantham is cofounder and long-term investment strategist of GMO and Founder of the Grantham Foundation for the Protection of the Environment.
-He is a member of the American Academy of Arts and Sciences and received the Carnegie Medal for Philanthropy in 2017.
-He lives in London.
+Jeremy Grantham is widely regarded both as one of the world's greatest investors and a top environmental philanthropist.
+He is cofounder and long-term investment strategist of GMO, a Boston-based investment management firm with offices around the world, and founder of the Grantham Foundation for the Protection of the Environment.
+He is a member of the American Academy of Arts and Sciences and received the Carnegie Medal for Philanthropy in 2017 as well as the Harvard Business School's 2025 Alumni Achievement Award.
+He lives in Boston.